Kuadrant/authorino/docs/features.md

 Authorino can verify x509 certificates presented by clients for authentication on the request to the protected APIs, at application level.

-Trusted root Certificate Authorities (CA) are stored in Kubernetes Secrets labeled according to selectors specified in the AuthConfig, watched and cached by Authorino.
+Trusted root Certificate Authorities (CA) are stored in Kubernetes Secrets labeled according to selectors specified in the AuthConfig, watched and indexed by Authorino.
 Make sure to create proper `kubernetes.io/tls`-typed Kubernetes Secrets, containing the public certificates of the CA stored in either a `tls.crt` or `ca.crt` entry inside the secret.

 Truested root CA secrets must be created in the same namespace of the `AuthConfig` (default) or `spec.identity.mtls.allNamespaces` must be set to `true` (only works with [cluster-wide Authorino instances](./architecture.md#cluster-wide-vs-namespaced-instances)).